bencyrus/chatterbox/docs/worker.md

 - **supervisor**: a db function that orchestrates a business process using facts.
 It enqueues child tasks, decides if/when to re-enqueue itself, and terminates when a terminal fact exists or limits are reached.
 - **facts (append-only)**: internal business process tables are append-only.
 Derive state from the latest facts; avoid updates/deletes.
 Enforce uniqueness to guarantee at-most-once per logical event.
 - **business process**: an orchestrated domain workflow (e.g., send email/sms) managed by a supervisor function.
 It records progress via append-only facts, enqueues child tasks (e.g., email, sms, itself), and terminates when a terminal fact exists or retry/run limits are met.
 Code remains idempotent and stateless; all state lives in the db and retrieved using facts functions.
 Kickoff typically inserts a new `queues.task` record to enqueue the supervisor.
-- **function runner**: a single security-definer function that accepts a function name and a jsonb payload, validates it against an allowlist, and invokes the target internal function.
-The worker only has execute on this runner and never on individual business functions.
+- **function runner**: a thin wrapper that accepts a function name and a jsonb payload and invokes the target internal function.
+The runner is security invoker; target business functions are security definer with explicit per-function grants to the worker role.

 ## Worker database user and permissions